ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example request using the command line to obtain the full content of documents that match the listed keys within the `british` partition:
+### Example request using the command line to obtain the full content of documents that match the listed keys within the `british` partition

 ```sh
 curl "https://INDEX_NAME$ACCOUNT.cloudant.com/$DATABASE/_partition/british/_design/$DDOC/_view/by_ingredient?include_docs=true"